 Shoes in cotton bags

-Forget about plastic shower caps, I put shoes inside the cotton bags that come with the shoes when you buy them.
-After-all, that’s what they were made for, and they are plastic free and easy to wash.
+Forget about using plastic shower caps to pack your shoes so the soles do not soil the rest of your clothes (a common packing hack I’ve seen recommended), I put shoes inside the cotton bags that come with the shoes when you buy them.
+After-all, that’s what they were made for!

-We suggest cleaning your shoes before packing them, in which case you just want to keep your shoes from directly touching the rest of your clothes because they touch the floor and are full of dirt; the cotton bags shoes are sold with are fabulous for that.
+It’s best to dry or wash off your shoes, if they are very dirty, before packing them, in which case you just want to keep your shoes from directly touching the rest of your clothes because they touch the floor and are full of dirt.

 What’s more, no single plastic is used and you can re-use them over again, even to put your laundry in.
-When back home, you can wash them with your usual laundry.
+When you are back home, you can wash them with your usual laundry.

 Pack by outfit and color

-For example, a bottom can be used with more than one top so you should normally pack more tops and less bottoms.
+For example, a bottom can be used with more than one top and a top can be used with more than one bottom.

 If all my tops and bottoms go with all the rest I then pack by type; bottoms on a pile, tops on another pile.
 If they don’t all go together, I pack by outfit, layering them one on top of the other.